 Free Consultation with a Qualified INFUSE Bone Graft Attorney

 If you or a loved one is experiencing complications after surgery from the use artificial bone graft during surgery, you may be eligible to file a lawsuit.
-For a free evaluation of your case involving defective medications or pharmaceuticals, contact the personal injury attorneys at Rubenstein Law at 1-800-FL-LEGAL, we are available for you 24/7, nights and weekends.
-With offices across the state, we help victims of product liability throughout Florida.
+For a free evaluation of your case involving defective medications or pharmaceuticals, contact the personal injury attorneys at Rubenstein Law.